MPC-Berkeley/barc_lite/me131_docker/project_readme.md

 ## Modifying the Controller

 Now let's try modifying the controller to output a time-varying signal for both acceleration and steering.
-Note that this part of the tutorial can be used as a workflow for your project.
+Note that this part of the tutorial can be used as an example of a workflow for your project.

 Start by opening up the copy of `project_controller.py` in the directory that we created earlier.